Nitrak/movie-performance-prediction/README.md

 `fill_crewdata`
 This script calculates the previous success of actors and directors for each movie and inserts it into the dataset.

+## Models
+`day0.py`
+This script creates the specialized model, using data from the day given in the `TARGET_DAY` variable.

+`day_diff`
+This script creates the general model, which is trained on data from days between `STARTDAY` and `ENDDAY`.

+`sharda_paper_model`
+This script creates the model used by Sharda and Delen (2006).

+`trainingset.py`
+This module allows describing a dataset using different kinds of attributes across multiple files.
+It also contains functions for manipulating the dataset.

+`prediction.py`
+This module contains various means of evaluating the result of the models.